 Oil Sands: Curse or Blessing?
 Alberta, Canada.

-Images and multimedia from this growing project will be shown at Brighton Photo Fringe Oct 4th - Nov 2nd 2014, England.
+Now showing Images and multimedia from this growing project at Brighton Photo Fringe Oct 4th - Nov 2nd 2014, England.

 Oil Sands: Roland Woodward

 Roland Woodward is a member of the Cree Nation that live next to Lake Gregorie provincial Park, outside of Fort McMurray, Alberta.
 During this six minute multimedia piece, Woodward describes the difficulties the First Nations have in gaining employment in North America's largest Industrial project, The Tar Sands.

 Oil Sands: Curse or Blessing?
 Indiegogo campaign will be launched soon.
 Watch this space as updates will follow via social media and this news feed.